 Restaurant weeks begin in Newport News, Williamsburg

-Restaurant week begins Saturday in Newport News and Williamsburg , giving patrons the chance to visit favorites or turn to new restaurants for special deals.
-Restaurant week begins Saturday in Newport News and Williamsburg , giving patrons the chance to visit favorites or turn to new restaurants for special deals.
+It begins Saturday in Newport News and Williamsburg , giving patrons the chance to visit favorites or turn to new restaurants for special deals.
+Participating Newport News restaurants will have special lunch menus for $10 and $20 or $30 dinner options, which often are multi-course meals.

 Start the conversation, or Read more at Hampton Roads Daily Press.